 Exercise & Sport Sciences

-All NCAA institutions are now required to have a certified strength and conditioning coach on staff.
-Additionally, high schools nation wide are recognizing both the need and the benefit of having individuals trained in strength and conditioning.
+All NCAA institutions are now required to have a certified strength & conditioning coach on staff.
+Additionally, high schools nation wide are recognizing both the need and the benefit of having individuals trained in strength & conditioning.
 Harding's program is designed for those who are interested in assisting athletes at all levels to improve athletic performance and emphasis on primary prevention of injuries.
 Our graduates will be well-equipped to fill those influential roles with Christian professionals.

 Start in: fall or spring